-Rani Mukerji: ‘Mardaani 2' Is A Dark Film; It Is An Extremely Risky Film Without Any Commercial Cine
+Rani Mukerji: Mardaani 2 Is A Dark Film; It Is An Extremely Risky Film Without Any Commercial Cine

 She added, "This is because of the entire team believed in taking a risk to make a film that would challenge these pre-conceived notions of how a Hindi film should be.
 We only wanted to make a good film that people would want to engage with, that leaves a strong message and we are happy that we have done just that."

 Rani expressed that the movie mainly deals with gender equality in our country.
 She said, "It deals with so many things but at the heart of it, the film is about gender inequality.
 Shivani faces it in her workplace despite being a top cop and being at the peak of her career.
-The villain too is driven by the feeling that girls need to be below men and detests women who stand up for themselves".
+The villain, too, is driven by the feeling that girls need to be below men and detests women who stand up for themselves."

 Mardaani 2 has collected Rs 40.20 crore at the box-office so far.
 The movie talks about the increase in violent crimes against women in India, which is committed by juveniles.
 Mardaani 2 has been receiving continuous positive responses both from the audiences and the critics, since its release.